satyamions/Flask-Recipe-List/README.md

-# Flask Recipe Maker
+# Flask Recipe Realm

-A web application built with Flask that allows users to add, edit, and delete recipes.
-The application supports image uploads for recipes and features a clean, responsive design.
+A comprehensive web application built with Flask, allowing users to create, edit, and manage recipes.
+The application features user authentication, image uploads, and a modern design using Bootstrap.

 ## Features

-- Add new recipes with ingredients, instructions, and an optional image.
+- **User Authentication**: Register, login, and manage user sessions.
+- **Recipe Management**: Add, edit, and delete recipes.
-- Edit existing recipes.
+- **Image Uploads**: Upload and display images with recipes.
-- Delete recipes with a confirmation prompt.
-- Responsive design using Bootstrap 4.
+- **Responsive Design**: Clean, modern UI using Bootstrap 4.
-- Image upload functionality.
+- **Enhanced UI**: Background images and improved fonts for a recipe-centric look.
+- **Delete Confirmation**: Confirm recipe deletions with a dialog prompt.

 ## Requirements

-To run this project, you'll need the following:
+To run this project, you'll need:

 - Python 3.7 or higher
 - Flask